 But sandy shoes, towels, and feet can leave your car’s interior looking a little worse for wear.
-When you return from your ocean getaway, you’re faced with the task of removing sand from your car – which is no simple task.
+When you return from your ocean getaway, you’re faced with the task of removing sand from your car – which is never simple.

 Luckily, we put together this list of helpful methods for cleaning out your car, so the sand can return to the outside of your car where it belongs.

 5 Tips for Removing Sand From Your Vehicle

 - Just Beat It: Remove your floor mats and suspend them from a clothesline or over a railing.
 Take the end of a broom and hit the mats to get the loose sand to fall off.
-Even if you don’t remove all the sand, the sand will become lose, allowing for the sand to come out easier when vacuuming.
+Even if you don’t remove all the sand, the sand will become loose, allowing for the sand to come out easier when vacuuming.

 - Comb it Over: Take a wire bristle brush and rake it over the areas where the sand has set in.
 This will help release any more stubborn particles.